Datasaan/cors_proxy_server/README.md

 # cors_proxy_server
-This serves is used as a proxy between front-end and tensorflow serving container
+This serves is used as a proxy between front-end and tensorflow serving container.

+CORS is not enabled in tf serving, thus it can't be called directly from the browser.
+This simple proxy server written in Flask has CORS enabled.